sunpy/ndcube/docs/introduction.rst

 The visualization code included in 2.0 only uses `~astropy.visualization.wcsaxes`, which means that **all plots are made in pixel space** with ticks and gridlines overplotted to show world coordinates.
 This has dramatically simplified the code in ndcube, as almost all the complexity is now delegated to ``wcsaxes``.
-In addition to this we have made it easier for users and developers to replace (or even disable) the built in functionality by use of the ``.plotter`` attribute, which you can read about in :ref:`customizing_plotter`.
+In addition to this we have made it easier for users and developers to replace, customize, or disable the built in functionality by use of the ``.plotter`` attribute.
+Learn more in :ref:`customizing_plotter`.